 - Buses will be cleaned at the end of each day.

 All employees, students and visitors shall self-screen for symptoms before coming onto school

 campuses and into offices using the recommended guidance below.
 Parents and caretakers are expected to screen their student before allowing them to attend school and/or before entering the school bus.

-- Symptoms include a fever of 100.4°F or higher, new loss of taste or smell, new cough, shortness of breath or difficulty breathing, fatigue, new headache, sore throat, runny nose or congestion, nausea, vomiting, diarrhea, loss of appetite, and muscle or body aches.
+- Symptoms include a fever of 100.4°F or higher, shortness of breath, chest pain, increasingly non-productive cough, body aches or fatigue, GI symptoms (nausea, diarrhea, or vomiting), loss of taste and smell, other flu or cold like symptoms, headache, sore throat, or congestion.
 If a student has any of these symptoms and/or has a reasonable belief of possible exposure to COVID-19, they should stay home.

-If a student develops symptoms once on campus, then the student shall be sent to the sick-visit room to self-isolate.
+If a student develops symptoms once on campus, then the student shall be sent to the school nurse for evaluation.

 - A parent or caretaker will be contacted to pick up the child immediately.

 - If a student is a licensed driver, they will be allowed to drive home subject to parent/caretaker permission.